jhu-arch/arch-tutorial/Slurm.rst

                     (default: none, use any available node)
     -g gpus         specify GRES for GPU-based resources

-As mentioned in the results, this command is related to 'salloc' and 'srun' commands.
+As mentioned in the results, this command is related to ``salloc`` and ``srun`` commands.
 We can see how it works by requesting an interactive job:

 .. code-block:: console